open/close all folders

 - Surrounded by Idiots: As part of her Character Development in Seasons 2 and 3, especially if Carl and Johnny are around her and something goes wrong.
 Sadly, this is phased out in Season 4 (see Flat Character above.)

-- Ambiguously Gay: He seems a little too attached to Johnny and even ruins his chances with women a few times, presumably because he wants him to himself.
+- Ambiguously Bi: He seems a little too attached to Johnny and even ruins his chances with women a few times, presumably because he wants him to himself.
+However he did fall in love with a girl in "To Helga And Back" with the titular character, and by the end of the episode they're a couple.

 - Captain Crash: Anytime Carl gets into a car, it will not end well.